rebeccaherman1/MMM_Analysis/README.md

 A handmade matfile containing abbreviations (ABBREV) and full names (INSTITUTION) for the "umbrella" research institutions providing model simulations used in this study.

+## Model Lists
+Files ending in "\_models.txt" contain lists of the files iterated over when downloading data using Sahel_1_save_data...